forslund/skill-cocktail/README.md

 Get help mixing drinks.

 ## About
-Let Mycroft help you mix better and more fun drinks and cocktails.
-When asked Mycroft provides ingredients and mixing instructions for various drinks.
+Let OVOS help you mix better and more fun drinks and cocktails.
+When asked the assistant provides ingredients and mixing instructions for various drinks.
 The skill uses the fabulous [theCocktailDB](https://thecocktaildb.com/).

 ## Examples
 * "how do I mix a Moscow Mule"